marketcalls/openalgo/README.md

 ## Documentation

-For detailed documentation on AlgoBridge, including setup guides, API references, and usage examples, refer to the `docs` folder within the repository.
+For detailed documentation on OpenAlgo, including setup guides, API references, and usage examples, refer to the `docs` folder within the repository.

 ## Contributing

-We welcome contributions to AlgoBridge!
+We welcome contributions to OpenAlgo!
 If you're interested in improving the application or adding new features, please feel free to fork the repository, make your changes, and submit a pull request.

 ## License

-AlgoBridge is released under the MIT License.
+OpenAlgo is released under the MIT License.
 See the LICENSE file for more details.

 ## Contact

 For support, feature requests, or to contribute further, please contact us via GitHub issues.

-Embrace the future of trading with AlgoBridge, your partner in maximizing algotrading performance.
+Embrace the future of trading with OpenAlgo, your partner in maximizing algotrading performance.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/marketcalls/openalgo)